Mesothelioma Prognosis Overview

 - Biphasic tumors are a combination of the two and may fall in between

-- Treatment Options: The above factors help doctors determine what treatment options are available.
+The above factors help doctors determine what treatment options are available.
 The more treatment options a patient has, the better their prognosis will likely be.
-This is especially true when surgical procedures are in the picture.
-Removing tumors surgically almost always improves a patient’s prognosis because it can limit and control the spread of mesothelioma cells.
+This is especially true when surgery is an option.
+Surgically removing tumors can improve prognosis because it limits and controls cells from spreading.

 How Can I Improve My Prognosis?